Pegler's Pygmy Thick-Tail Scorpion

 Description

-The Peglar’s Pygmy Thick-Tail Scorpion (Pseudolychas pegleri) is a small scorpion with an average length about 25mm.
+The Pegler’s Pygmy Thick-Tail Scorpion (Pseudolychas pegleri) is a small scorpion with an average length about 25mm.
 Overall colouration dark-brown to reddish-brown throughout it’s range.
 Shape of venom vesicle is characteristic being large with a short recurved sting.
 Occurs in humid places such as riverine habitats where it shelters surface debris such as under rocks, logs and in leaf litter.
+The shape of the sting differentiates this species from any other Uroplectes.

 Similar in appearance to: